 Retail guru, Mary Portas talks to the men and women that believe business can be conducted better.
 Following on from her book of the same name, Work Like A Woman shares the stories and unpicks the unconscious bias that everyone has experienced at one time or another and how being different is often your best asset to succeed.
 We loved hearing about Selling Sausage Rolls with Greggs and Embracing Failure with Elizabeth Day – another great podcast in it’s own right!

 Selected articles from the audio edition of The Economist.
-As most folk know, the economist is far more than dry business info.
-It digs into the social trends and cultural phenomena that affects the economy, including everything from politics to tech.
-It’s an essential if you want to stay informed and provides a weekly round up of what is going on.
-The latest listen we tuned in to was all about FedEx’s visionary founder, no longer being visionary – a fascinating look at how even a household name like FedEx can be disrupted by new, agile businesses cashing in on the demands and expectations of quick delivery from ecommerce brands.
+As most folks know, the economist is far more than dry business info.
+It digs into the social trends and cultural phenomena that affect the economy, including everything from politics to tech.
+It’s essential if you want to stay informed and provides a weekly round-up of what is going on.
+The latest listen we tuned in to was all about FedEx’s visionary founder, no longer being visionary – a fascinating look at how even a household name like FedEx can be disrupted by new, agile businesses cashing in on the demands and expectations of quick delivery from e-commerce brands.